 - 1) Material Defects This category is composed of "material defects" as defined by the state of Pennsylvania.
 Specifically it refers to "a problem with a residential real property or any portion of it that would have a significant adverse impact on the value of the property or that involves an unreasonable risk to people on the property."
 They consist of systems, structures, or components that are broken, not working as intended, not installed properly, of immediate safety concern, or have a significant adverse impact on the property's value.
-It is important that these items should be addressed by a qualified contractor prior to the end of your contingency agreement. - 2) Recommendations - Recommendations refer to components that are functional at the time of the inspection but require a qualified contractor to evaluate further, in order to determine life expectancy or if repairs or replacements are necessary.
-Also included in this category are mechanical and structural systems nearing the end of their useful life but still working.
-Items in this category may or may not be defective.
-I recommend that these items be addressed by a qualified contractor prior to the end of your contingency agreement. - 3) Maintenance These observations are primarily comprised of maintenance items and are provided in order to draw attention to items that need attention or repair by a professional before they develop into significant problems.
+It is important that these items should be addressed by a qualified contractor prior to the end of your contingency agreement. - 2) Recommendations Recommendations refer to components that are functional at the time of the inspection but require a qualified contractor to evaluate further, in order to determine life expectancy or if repairs or replacements are necessary.
+Also included in this category are mechanical and structural systems nearing the end of their useful life but still in working condition.
+Because these items are not insignificant, I recommend that they be addressed by a qualified contractor prior to the end of your contingency agreement. - 3) Maintenance These observations are primarily comprised of maintenance items and are provided in order to draw attention to items that need attention or repair by a professional or homeowner before they develop into significant problems.

-- 2.5.1 Roofing Skylights, Chimneys & Roof Penetrations: Chimney Cap missing - 2.5.2 Roofing Skylights, Chimneys & Roof Penetrations: Chimney masonry cracking - ⚠ 3.6.1 Exterior Porches, Balconies, Steps and Railings: Railing spacing - 4.2.1 Interiors Ceilings: Cracked ceiling moderate - ⚠ 4.10.1 Interiors Steps, Stairways & Railings: Handrail missing - 5.6.1 Structural Components Foundation Structure: Moisture penetration - 6.3.1 Insulation and Ventilation Crawlspace Ventilation : Vented crawlspace - 6.4.1 Insulation and Ventilation Exhaust Systems: Radon Test recommended
+- 2.1.1 Roofing Coverings: Shingles Granule wear and damage - 2.5.1 Roofing Skylights, Chimneys & Roof Penetrations: Chimney Caps missing - 3.3.1 Exterior Driveways: Driveway asphalt cracking -moderate - 3.17.1 Exterior Exterior Hose Bibs: Hose bib and pipe not freeze protected - (a) 4.4.1 Interiors Windows: Sash mechanism worn - 4.6.1 Interiors Doors: Bi-fold Door off track - 4.6.2 Interiors Doors: Door hardware missing - 4.10.1 Interiors Steps, Stairways & Railings: Handrail not graspable

-- ₱ 9.5.1 Plumbing Drain, Waste, & Vent Systems: Chrome drain trap corrosion - ⚠ 10.2.1 Electrical Main Distribution Panel: Shared neutral wires - ⚠ 10.2.2 Electrical Main Distribution Panel: Improper Double tapped breaker(s) - 10.6.1 Electrical Receptacles : GFCI outlet(s) protection missing - (3-prong) - 10.8.1 Electrical Fire/CO Safety: Recommend replace all fire/CO safety devices - 13.6.1 Built-in Appliances Washer/Dryer: Drain pan recommended
+- 6 4.10.2 Interiors Steps, Stairways & Railings: Stairway railing low - 5.6.1 Structural Components Foundation Structure: Masonry and mortar soft, crumbling - 6.1.1 Insulation and Ventilation Insulation Unfinished Areas: Insulation below current standards - 6.4.1 Insulation and Ventilation Exhaust Systems: Radon Test recommended - 8.1.1 Plumbing Water Supply: Secondary well pump not working - ⚠ 8.2.1 Plumbing Water Distribution lines: Evidence of corrosion and leaking - ⚠ 10.2.1 Electrical Main Distribution Panel: Shared neutral wires - ▲ 10.3.1 Electrical Branch Wiring: Knob & Tube wiring live - 10.5.1 Electrical Receptacles : GFCI outlet(s) protection missing - O 10.5.2 Electrical Receptacles : Open Ground (3-prong) - 10.5.3 Electrical Receptacles : 2-slot receptacles